-Stephanie Ford-Scheimer serves as a program manager in the Early Translation Branch of NCATS’ Division of Preclinical Innovation, working on the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM.
+Stephanie Ford-Scheimer serves as a program manager in the Early Translation Branch within NCATS’ Division of Preclinical Innovation, where she works on the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM.
 In this role, she helps facilitate the evaluation and management of collaborative partnerships with academic research laboratories and biotechnology companies to accelerate the discovery and development of new treatments for pain, addiction and opioid overdose.

 Prior to joining NCATS, Ford-Scheimer had been a biomedical scientist at Leidos for 12 years.
 During that time, she supported the All of Us Research Program as part of the operations team, the National Institute of Allergy and Infectious Diseases’ Division of Microbiology and Infectious Diseases as a regulatory scientist, and the Patient-Centered Outcomes Research Institute as a patient-stakeholder review officer/scientific review officer.
 She also was a program/technical coordinator for the Congressionally Directed Medical Research Programs.